Public goods games on any population structure: Results

-Scale-free networks reflect the impact of degree heterogeneity on cooperation (Fig.~\ref{fig_randomgraph}\textbf{c}).
-We use the algorithm proposed by Krapivsky~et~al.~\cite{krapivsky2000connectivity}, which is an improvement of the Barab{\'a}si--Albert (BA)~\cite{barabasi1999emergence}, to generate scale-free networks.
+Scale-free networks reflect the impact of degree heterogeneity on cooperation (Fig.~\ref{fig_randomgraph}\textbf{C}).
+We use the algorithm proposed by Krapivsky~et~al.~\cite{krapivsky2000connectivity}, which is an extension of the Barab{\'a}si--Albert (BA)~\cite{barabasi1999emergence}, to generate scale-free networks.
+Compared to the original BA model, this algorithm allows for adjusting degree heterogeneity directly.
 We start with $m=2$ isolated initial nodes.
 The remaining $N-m=98$ nodes then join the existing network one by one.
-Each new node selects $m$ existing nodes (hence the approximate average degree $\langle k\rangle=2m(1-m/N)$).
+Each new node attaches to $m$ existing nodes (hence the approximate average degree $\langle k\rangle=2m(1-m/N)$).
 The probability of selecting node $i$ is proportional to ${k_i}^\gamma$, where $\gamma$ is the strength of preferential attachment, determining the degree heterogeneity.
 When $\gamma=1$, we reduce to the standard BA scale-free network.
 We find that increasing degree heterogeneity $\gamma$ initially slightly promotes cooperation but ultimately hinders cooperation.
-In other words, a moderate network heterogeneity is most conducive to cooperation~\cite{pinheiro2017intermediate}, which is more pronounced under the DB rule.
-This is different from some previous studies on pairwise games~\cite{santos2006evolutionary,maciejewski2014evolutionary}
+In other words, a moderate network heterogeneity is most conducive to cooperation~\cite{pinheiro2017intermediate}.
+Such a non-monotonic transition in cooperation is due to a complex interplay of multiple factors.
+For example, increasing degree heterogeneity may also change the clustering coefficient.
+This is different from some previous studies on pairwise games~\cite{santos2006evolutionary,maciejewski2014evolutionary}.

-The conclusions are robust and could be more subtle across other model details (Fig.~\ref{fig_randomgraph_sup}).
-The theoretical results on these random networks are also supported by agent-based simulations (Fig.~\ref{fig_randomgraph}\textbf{d}) on selected structures as shown in Fig.~\ref{fig_randomgraph}\textbf{d}.
-According to these simulations with consistent average degrees, the small-world network ($\langle k\rangle=4$) is most conducive to cooperation, the random regular ($\langle k\rangle\approx 4$) is secondary, and the scale-free ($\langle k\rangle=3.84$) is least conducive.
+The conclusions are more subtle across other model details (Fig.~\ref{fig_randomgraph_sup}).
+The theoretical results on these random networks are also supported by agent-based simulations (Fig.~\ref{fig_randomgraph}\textbf{D}) on selected structures (Fig.~\ref{fig_randomgraph}\textbf{E}).
+According to these simulations with consistent average degrees, the small-world network ($\langle k\rangle=4$) is most conducive to cooperation, the random ($\langle k\rangle\approx 4$) is secondary, and the scale-free ($\langle k\rangle=3.84$) is least conducive.